Composing

 I love playing the piano.
 And I love producing sounds on no matter what source.

-In the run of years I bought a collection of instruments – e.g. a kantele, little percussions, bowls, bells, triangles and more recently also some electronic equipment; no boundaries to what is possible on an iPad nowadays.
+In the run of years I bought a collection of instruments – e.g. a kantele, little percussions, bowls, bells, triangles and more recently also some electronic equipment, the theremin and a collection of synthesizers.

 IMG_0035